Accelerated Recovery with RIS: Designing Wireless Resilience in Mission-Critical Environments: Introduction

 \section{Introduction}

 Future 6G networks are being shaped by recent advancements and global research, aiming to support both human-centric and \ac{AI}-driven applications with seamless connectivity \cite{you2021towards}.
 This evolution envisions the realization of emerging applications such as autonomous transportation, remote-controlled robotics, and smart power grids.
 In these cases, even a brief network failure could lead to severe consequences, from safety hazards to operational breakdowns.
 It follows, that the network must not just support connectivity but also exhibit adaptive, context-aware, and autonomous behaviors.
-Interestingly, despite these challenges, much of the current research on 5G and 6G has focused primarily on reliability and robustness \cite{reliability,Robustness}, with less attention given to overall resilience—the ability to adapt and recover quickly from failures \cite{resiliencemetric}.
+Interestingly, despite these challenges, much of the current research on 5G and 6G has focused primarily on reliability and robustness \cite{reliability,Robustness}, with less attention given to overall resilience, the ability to adapt and recover quickly from failures \cite{resiliencemetric}.
 In fact, resilience encompasses a multitude of aspects, by demanding the network to not only absorb disturbances and ensure operational stability but also to integrate adaptive mechanisms that enable autonomous recovery, or even thrive \cite{AntifragileRS}, from unexpected challenges \cite{RobertRes,brosInArms},

 Despite extensive research efforts, current resilience assessments in wireless networks still lack comprehensive \acp{KPI} \cite{ResByDesign}.
 Particularly those that quantify adaptability, which is critical for evaluating a system’s ability to rapidly adapt and efficiently reallocate resources in changing conditions.
 To bridge this gap, we propose a novel framework that explicitly quantifies adaptability by augmenting the gradient of the system's rate function.
+In this work, the rate gradient refers to the derivative of the achievable rate with respect to system parameters, used to adapt transmission rates dynamically.
 The augmented gradient quantifies network responsiveness, enabling a balanced trade-off between robustness and adaptability.
 Our unified approach ensures stability during prolonged disruptions while swiftly adapting to sudden changes, enhancing service continuity and quality even when suffering from unexpected failures.

 To implement our approach, resource allocation in the network must be supported by the active modification of radio channels.
 To this end, we integrate \acp{RIS} into our design \cite{basar2019wireless, SynBenefits}.
 With their ability to dynamically reconfigure the wireless propagation environment and establish alternative channel paths, \acp{RIS} are shown to significantly enhance network resilience \cite{RIS_RES,CognitiveResilience}.
 In the following sections, we detail our methodology and present extensive numerical results that validate the effectiveness of our approach.